shaswat2031/MSWD-Fintech-Site2.0/Readme.md

-Here's an outline for the documentation of your MERN stack project for a website with the three primary features: **Loan Management**, **Expense Management**, and **Financial Education**.
-The documentation will help you structure the project, set up its functionalities, and ensure a clean and user-friendly interface.

----

 # **Project Documentation: Financial Management Website**

 ## **1. Introduction**

-This project is a web application developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The website offers the following features:
+This web application is built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+The platform focuses on:
-- **Loan Management**: Track and manage loans, repayments, and due dates.
+- **Financial Education**: Educational articles to enhance users' financial literacy.
-- **Expense Management**: Monitor daily, monthly, and yearly expenses.
+- **Expense Management**: Expense tracking with data visualization (using Chart.js) and CSV export functionality.
-- **Financial Education**: Interactive educational resources on personal finance, enhanced with 3D models for better engagement.
+- **Loan Management**: Mock data to demonstrate loan and payment handling.

 ---

 ## **2. Features Overview**

-### **2.1 Loan Management**
+### **2.1 Financial Education**
-- Add, edit, and delete loans.
-- View repayment schedules and total balances.
-- Get notifications/reminders for upcoming due dates.
+- Browse financial articles organized by categories like budgeting, savings, and investments.
+- Search functionality to find specific topics.
+- Like and bookmark articles for quick access.

 ### **2.2 Expense Management**
-- Categorize expenses into predefined categories (e.g., food, rent, travel).
+- Add, edit, and delete expense records.
-- Visualize expense data with dynamic charts (e.g., pie charts, bar graphs).
+- Visualize expenses using dynamic charts (e.g., pie charts, line charts).
-- Export reports in CSV or PDF format.
+- Export expense records as a CSV file.
+- Sort expenses by category, date, or amount.

-### **2.3 Financial Education**
+### **2.3 Loan Management**
-- Educational articles, videos, and tutorials on financial literacy.
-- Interactive 3D models to illustrate concepts like compound interest, budgeting, etc.
-- Quizzes and assessments to test knowledge.
+- Display loan and repayment information using mock data.
+- Visualize loan balances, repayments, and due dates.

 ---